 But did you know that you can also burn an ISO or IMG file from the Command Prompt as well without following the standard procedure?
 Yes, it’s possible to initiate a disc image burn operation right from the Command Prompt in Windows 10/8/7.

 Burn ISO/IMG image file from Command Prompt in Windows 10

 Follow the given below directions to burn an ISO or IMG file from Command Prompt in Windows 10/8/7.

-Step 1: Open Command Prompt either by typing CMD in Start menu search box or right-clicking on the Start menu and then clicking Command Prompt option.
+Step 1: Open Command Prompt either by typing CMD in Start menu search box or Run command box.

 Step 2: In the Command Prompt, type the following command and then press Enter key.

 For instance, if an ISO image file named Example.ISO file is located in the root of the “C” drive, then you would type the following command.